pixelpoems/silverstripe-vanilla-cookieconsent/README.md

   enable_iframe_manager: true
 ```

+### TinyMCE Fields
 If you add an embed in your TinyMCE for the DBHTMLTexts you there is an Extension witch preps the iframe for the usage of the iframemanager script.
 In your template just call:
 ``$HTML.Embeded`` - this will update the html so that the iframemanager can do the rest automatically.

-### TinyMCE Fields
-WIP

-[//]: # (ToDo: WIP)

 ### DNA Design Element
 This Module comes with an Video Element for DNA Design.
 If you want to overwrite the template just copy the file from the module to your theme and adjust it to your needs (`templates > DNADesign > Elemental > Layout > VideoElement.ss`)